MicrosoftDocs/power-platform/power-platform/admin/unified-experience/tutorial-update-finance-operations-provisioning-app.md

 ---
 title: Tutorial: Update the Finance and Operations Provisioning app
-description: Learn how to update the Finance and Operations Provisioning app within an existing Power Platform environment.
+description: This tutorial demonstrates how to use the Power Platform to provision an environment with finance and operations apps installed.
 author: laneswenka
 ms.reviewer: sericks
 ms.component: pa-admin